Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Can my teenager stay on my ex-spouse's car insurance after divorce?

 Yes, if it makes sense based on custody arrangements and vehicle access.
 The custodial parent typically insures teen drivers, but in joint custody situations, the teen may need to be listed on both parents' policies if they drive vehicles at both homes.
-Your divorce agreement should specify which parent maintains coverage and how premium costs are divided — given that adding a teen can cost $2,441 to $5,469+ more annually on a parent's policy, this is an important financial negotiation.
+Your divorce agreement should specify which parent maintains coverage and how premium costs are divided — given that adding a teen can increase a parent's premium by thousands annually, this is an important financial negotiation.
 If your teenager regularly drives vehicles at both households, both parents should list them to ensure proper coverage and avoid claim denials regardless of which vehicle is involved in an accident.

 Compare Car Insurance Rates in Ohio